Skip to main content

 05How can I increase my average order value?

-The most reliable levers are a free-shipping threshold set above your AOV, product bundles and "frequently bought together" sets, volume or tiered discounts ("buy 2, save 10%"), and post-purchase upsells.
-A cart progress bar ("you are $8 away from free shipping") is especially effective.
-The common thread is adding items to the basket rather than raising prices β€” use the uplift simulator here to see what even a 10% lift is worth across your current orders.
+Set a free-shipping threshold above AOV, offer bundles and "frequently bought together" sets, and add a cart progress bar ("you are 8 away from free shipping").
+These work by adding items to the basket, not raising prices — use the uplift simulator to see what a 10% lift earns you.

 06Is AOV calculated per order or per customer?